avnibu/telemac-docker/README.md

     export SYSTELCFG=/v6p3r2/configs/systel.cis-ubuntu.cfg

     nano $SYSTELCFG
-     ## edit the file contents to match the on on this repo
+     ## edit the file contents to match the one on this repo

     compileTELEMAC.py